 However, if you expect your child to stay on the tall side of the growth spectrum–or having an optional cup holder is important to you, you might prefer the Safety 1st Guide 65 below.

 The Mighty Fit 65 can be used rear-facing from 5 lbs. to 40 lbs. rear-facing, and forward-facing up to 65 lbs. measures 22″ x 17″ x 23.5″ H and weighs 14 lbs.
 FAA certified for airplane use.
-Find the Cosco Mighty Fit 65 online at: Amazon.com
+See deals for the Cosco Mighty Fit 65 at: Amazon.com

 Safety 1st Guide 65 Convertible Car Seat (AKA Sport)